HaiweiWangUnimelb/SinglePixImagingTI-DLP2000EVM/README.md

 The user is encouraged to examine the code in the /TestCode folder to create their own, improved single pixel imaging scripts.

-The [Instructions](Instructions.md) document details the setup used to run the code.
+The [Instructions](Instructions.md) detail the setup used to run the code.